dbrandstetter/my-chess/README.md

 This project is meant to be a beginners practice in Android Studio for writing mobile applications.
 Its structure is the one of a standard Android Studio project and it contains several layouts, Java files and - most importantly - a playable chess game where standard rules apply.
 It should be noted, that the game is intended for two-player-use, as a chess AI would have rather overshot my current coding knowledge.

+-> for visual insights in the game feel free to download <a href="https://github.com/dbrandstetter/MyChess/blob/master/projectDesc.pdf" target="_blank">"projectDesc.pdf"</a> and have a look!

 -------------------------------
 <h3>Why?</h3>